Affiliate links on Android Authority may earn us a commission. Learn more.

 On iPhones and iPads, your Apple ID can be found within the Settings app.
 Open it, then tap your name/profile image at the very top.

 The email address under your real name is the username you should use to sign into your Apple ID, regardless of the device you’re signing in on.
-Your password is up to you to remember — otherwise, you’ll have to perform a password reset following the steps below.
+Your password is up to you to remember — otherwise, you’ll have to perform a password reset following the steps further down.

-Other ways of tracking down your Apple ID include checking for emails from Apple, seeing if you’re still signed into iTunes on a Windows PC, or trying to sign in at icloud.com or appleid.apple.com and using browser prefills (assuming they’re enabled).
+Other ways of tracking down your Apple ID include checking for emails from Apple, seeing if you’re still signed into iTunes on a Windows PC, or trying to sign in at icloud.com or appleid.apple.com and using browser prefills (assuming they’re enabled in a browser like Chrome).

 How to find your Apple ID on a Mac